Nothing Great Was Achieved Without Enthusiasm

 6. Our mind (thoughts), body, and emotions form an integrated triad.
 A change in one changes the other two.
 You can use this knowledge to bring about instant change.
 For example, let’s say you are at the office and are supposed to start working on an important project, but you lack enthusiasm and can’t seem to get started.
 Well, stop wasting time.
 Get up from your chair and mentally recall a time when you were very enthusiastic.
 How were you standing?
 Were your shoulders erect or sloping?
 Were you standing straight or slouched?
 What was your breathing pattern like?
 What was the expression on your face?
 What kind of thoughts flooded your mind?

-7. Long before the advent of NLP, William James was teaching a variation of the “Physiology of Success” technique, which is often called the ACT AS IF method.
-In his own words, “If you want a quality, act as if you already had it.”
+7. Long before the advent of NLP, William James was teaching a variation of the “Physiology of Success” technique, which is often called the Act As If method.
+In his own words, “If you want a quality, act as if you already have it.”
 So, if you want to be courageous or enthusiastic, act as if you already are.
 When you do so, you will discover I don’t act this way because I’m enthusiastic; I’m enthusiastic because I act this way.
 William James explains it this way, “Action seems to follow feeling, but really action and feeling go together; and by regulating the action, which is under the more direct control of the will, we can indirectly regulate the feeling, which is not.”

 8. Recapture the curiosity, exuberance, optimism and laughter of youth.
 Never grow up.
 Stay young at heart.
 After all, people don’t lose their enthusiasm because they grow old.
 Rather, they grow old because they lose their enthusiasm.